- Reference Number: HEY-611/2020

 Advice to be read before having a pain relief procedure?

-The following information has been produced to ensure that you are able to have a pain relief procedure.
+The following information has been produced to ensure that you are able to have your pain relief procedure.
 It is essential that you read and follow the advice given below before you come to the hospital.
+If you do not follow the advice you may not be able to have your treatment.

-Please contact the Pain Clinic if any of the following apply to you:
+- Please contact the Pain Service if any of the following apply to you:

 - You have recently had an admission to hospital.